Riyam224/smart-ahwa-manager/README.md

+📝 User Story

+As a professional Ahwa owner in Cairo, I want a Smart Ahwa Manager app to:
+	•	Add and manage customer drink orders
+	•	Track pending vs. completed ones
+	•	Generate daily sales reports (total orders + top-selling drinks)

+So that I can streamline operations and optimize my business.

+⸻

+🎯 Project Idea

+Running an Ahwa can be messy and inefficient:
+	•	Waiters take notes on paper that often get lost
+	•	It’s hard to track which orders are pending vs. completed
+	•	Managers lack visibility into the best-selling drinks of the day

-# ☕ Smart Ahwa Manager
+Smart Ahwa Manager solves this by providing a simple digital dashboard where managers can:

-A Flutter app for managers of a traditional Cairo Ahwa (coffee shop).
-Instead of scribbled notes and confusion, this app helps the manager track all drink orders, see pending vs. completed ones, and generate daily sales insights.
+	•	📋 Record and monitor all drink orders
+	•	📊 Track pending vs. completed orders in real time
+	•	📌 Generate daily sales reports with totals and top-selling drinks

-This project also demonstrates OOP concepts and SOLID principles in Flutter with clean, modular code.practical way.
+This project also demonstrates:
+	•	Clean code structure
+	•	OOP principles (Encapsulation, Inheritance, Polymorphism, Abstraction)
+	•	SOLID design principles

+⸻

+🔄 Workflow (Manager’s Perspective)
+	1.	👤 A customer places a drink order with the waiter
+	2.	🖥️ The manager records the order in the app (customer name, drink, special notes)
+	3.	📋 The order is added to the Pending Orders list
+	4.	📊 The dashboard updates live with Pending, Completed, and Total counts
+	5.	✅ Once served, the manager (or staff) marks the order as Completed
+	6.	📌 At the end of the day, the manager generates a Daily Report, showing:
+	•	Total number of orders
+	•	Top-selling drinks

 ---

-## 🎯 Project Idea

-Managing an Ahwa is often messy:
-	•	Waiters take notes on paper that get lost.
-	•	It’s hard to know which orders are pending vs. completed.
-	•	Managers don’t know which drink sells the most in a day.

-This app solves that by giving the manager a clear dashboard to:
-	•	Monitor all customer drink orders
-	•	Track pending vs. completed orders in real time
-	•	Generate daily reports of total sales and top-selling drinks

-It also applies:

-- Clean code structure
-- OOP principles (Encapsulation, Inheritance, Polymorphism, Abstraction)
-- SOLID design principles

----

-## 🔄 Workflow (Manager’s Perspective)
+🔄 Workflow (Manager’s Perspective)
 	1.	👤 A customer places a drink order with the waiter.
 	2.	🖥️ The manager (using the app) records the order (name, drink, special notes).
 	3.	📋 The order is stored in the Pending Orders list.